SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Additional Experiment Details

-We further report single-source transfer performance for both directions, Xi'an (XA)$\rightarrow$Beijing (BJ) and Beijing (BJ)$\rightarrow$Xi'an (XA), under \textbf{four random seeds}.
-For each method, we run the full training pipeline with different seeds and report the \textbf{mean $\pm$ standard deviation} of MAE and MAPE for GDP, Population, and CO$_2$ (lower is better).
-Both tables follow the same formatting convention as in the main paper: \best{Red} and \second{Blue} denote the best and runner-up performance among baselines, and the final row reports the relative gain of our method over the best baseline for each metric (Tables~\ref{tab:xa2bj_seed4} and~\ref{tab:bj2xa_seed4}).
+To verify that \scot's gains are not artifacts of seed selection, we report single-source transfer in both directions (XA$\to$BJ and BJ$\to$XA) under \emph{four random seeds}, with mean $\pm$ standard deviation of MAE and MAPE for GDP, population, and CO$_2$ (Tables~\ref{tab:xa2bj_seed4},~\ref{tab:bj2xa_seed4}). \scot achieves \textbf{the lowest mean error on every metric in both directions}, with \emph{the smallest standard deviation} on most entries, indicating that the improvements are both consistent and statistically robust rather than driven by favorable seeds.

-\subsection{Additional Multi-Source Results (Target: CD).}
+\subsection{Additional Multi-Source Results (Target: CD)}

-Table~\ref{tab:multi_source_cd_app} reports additional multi-source transfer results when Chengdu (CD) is the target city.
-SCOT achieves the best performance across all three tasks (GDP, population, and CO$_2$) under both MAE and MAPE, outperforming all baselines by a clear margin.
-In contrast, the baselines show limited improvements and remain substantially worse than SCOT, especially on population and CO$_2$.
-These results highlight that simply extending existing single-source alignment or distribution-matching strategies to multiple sources is insufficient, whereas SCOT can effectively integrate complementary information from multiple cities to yield robust and consistently superior transfer.
+Table~\ref{tab:multi_source_cd_app} reports multi-source transfer with Chengdu (CD) as target. \scot achieves the \textbf{best performance on all three tasks} under both MAE and MAPE, with the largest gains on \emph{population and CO}$_2$.
+When existing single-source alignment and distribution-matching strategies are naively extended to multiple sources, they yield only limited improvements.
+This confirms that effective multi-source transfer is not a matter of summing per-source losses, but requires the \emph{coordinated aggregation} provided by \scot's shared hub.